18 Best Waterfalls In Vermont – Local Favorites & Hidden Gems

 Middlebury is lauded as Vermont’s very own

 , and its centerpiece is the eponymous Middlebury Falls.
 This cascade is unique in that it’s a bona fide urban waterfall, and it’s the definition feature of Middlebury, Vermont.
-Framed by old brick buildings, a quaint collage, and covered bridge, this is a delightful destination for those looking for the ultimate charming small town/waterfall chasing twofer!
+Framed by old brick buildings, a quaint collage, and a covered bridge, this is a delightful destination for those looking for the ultimate charming small town/waterfall chasing twofer!

 15 minutes away: Stay and explore Middlebury, Vermont, which features its very own vineyard that’s perfect for a relaxing afternoon in the Green Mountain State!
 12. Vergennes Falls Park Location: 103 Mechanic St, Vergennes, VT, 05491 Popularity: Not very - this waterfall is a bit of a town secret!
 Things to know: Located in the eponymous park, Vergennes Falls has picnic tables and grills for a relaxing picnic with a view.